Select your country / language to see content specific to your location

 WE Schools seeks to be reflective of each region’s diverse demographics and to serve schools that are in the greatest need of enriching programming for their youth.
 As WE Schools continues to grow and expand its reach, we take great care to create equitable access for youth served by our programming.
 In doing so, we are proud to say that many of the students participating in WE Schools in the U.S. are from Title 1 schools (eligible for free or reduced-cost lunch).

 A key value of our programs is equity—and we believe that access to resources, tools and events that support service-learning shouldn’t be an opportunity available only to the few based on economic ability to pay.
-We are grateful to be working alongside program sponsors who share our belief in empowering our youth to change the world.
+We are grateful to be working alongside program sponsors that share our belief in empowering youth to change the world.
 In collaboration with specially chosen sponsors and partners, we are able to create expansive opportunities for students and educators that allow them to engage in service programs and campaigns at no cost.

 We adhere to strict set of guidelines for sponsor integration, as per the WE Schools Standards & Guidelines: Corporate and Foundation Sponsorship Recognition Program.
 These guidelines ensure that only very limited branding is present on student-facing resources.
 Just as importantly, the guidelines ensure that sponsor-funded programming leads causes that represent the passions and interests of WE Schools participants.
 Multiple external independent reviews have assessed and approved of our guidelines and their effective implementation.